-[Update: Small Rollout] Twitter plans to allow users to limit who can reply to tweets
+[Update: Full Rollout] Twitter now lets users limit who can reply to tweets

 CES 2020 is well underway and Twitter’s director of product management, Suzanne Xie, has unveiled some new changes that are coming to the platform later this year.
 These changes all primarily focus on conversations that you can have on the platform and aim to prevent bullying and harassment.
 The biggest change relates to “conversation participants.”
 Rather than hiding your Tweets from people who you don’t want to see it, you can simply prevent people from replying instead.
 You can limit your tweet to one of four groups: “Global, Group, Panel, and Statement.”